udhayadpr-stack/finance-calculators/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please do **not** open an issue.
+We take security seriously.
+If you discover a security vulnerability in this project, please report it privately.

+**Resulting Vulnerabilities**
+Do not open a public issue for security vulnerabilities.

+**How to Report**
-Instead, please email the maintainers directly or use the GitHub Security Advisory feature if available.
+Please email the repository maintainer directly or engage via a Private Vulnerability Report on GitHub if available.

-We will address the issue as soon as possible.
+We will acknowledge your report within 48 hours and provide an estimated timeline for a fix.